HelmerNylen/speech-signal-issues/README.md

 [`interface.py`](noise_classes/interface.py) is used for working with `NoiseClass` instances.
 It can be used to train and test classifiers on specific datasets, perform classification of external files using trained classifiers, and to check whether the `noise_classes.json` file, the trained classifiers in _classifier/models_, and the dataset definition in `datasets/MyDataset/source.json` are in sync, taking into account `classifier/defaults.json`.

 [`noise_classes.json`](noise_classes/noise_classes.json) is where most of the editing goes when performing different experiments.
 It contains an array of corruption specifications, which in turn consist of an identifier, a readable name, the degradations needed to create it, and the classifier(s) and features that should be used to detect it.
 The identifiers in this file are used in the dataset definitions.
+See [**Adding Corruptions**](#adding-corruptions) for more details.

 ### [_timit_](timit)
 The _timit_ folder contains the uncorrupted speech samples used to make the datasets.
 All sound files encountered in this folder (searching all subfolders recursively) are converted to conforming `.wav` files during the data preparation step.
 The separation into test and training set in TIMIT is ignored when new datasets are created.
 If you want to add other speech files to the datasets you can place them here, but note that the new files should also be free from any corruptions.